keboola/developers-docs/extend/common-interface/folders.md

 ## Exchanging Data via File System Workspace
 *Note: this is a preview feature and may change considerably in future.*
-*Note: currently only Azure Blob Storage workspaces (abs-workspace) are supported for this type and those only work with synapse storage backend
+*Note: currently only Azure Blob Storage workspaces (abs-workspace) are supported for this type and those only work with Synapse storage backend

 The component may also exchange data with a provisioned file workspace (Azure Blob Storage) [using Workspaces](https://keboola.docs.apiary.io/#reference/workspaces).
 This mode of operation can be enabled by setting the **Staging storage input** or **Staging storage output** option